 Let’s check the Microsoft learn courses Simplify device management with Microsoft Endpoint Manager & Introduction to Microsoft 365 unified endpoint management.

-Learn about modern device management and the Microsoft Endpoint Manager (Intune + SCCM/ConfigMgr) and how the business management tools in Microsoft 365 can simplify management of all your devices.
+Learn about modern device management and the Microsoft Endpoint Manager (Intune + SCCM/ConfigMgr) and how the business management tools in Microsoft 365 can simplify the management of all your devices.

 Upon completion of this module, the learner will be able to: